Beware of Fraudulent Moving Scams

 Avoid Business With Cash-only Companies

-If you want to pay your moving service in cash, there's no problem with that.
+If you want to pay for your moving service in cash, there's no problem with that.
 However, there's no good reason for a moving company to not accept other methods of payment.
 Cash leaves essentially no trail, and there's no way to get third-party refunds or charge reversals the way you can with a credit or debit card.

 Check with the BBB or Government Organizations When in Doubt